 Do you take insurance?

-Currently, The Nava Center uses an income-based sliding scale to charge for services.
-We are able to offer receipts for out of network reimbursement
+Currently, The Nava Center accepts Quest insurance, or uses a household income-based sliding scale for services.
+We are able to offer receipts for out of network reimbursement.

 What is trauma?